COS301-SE-2021/GeoCode/README.md

 <div style="margin-left: 4%">

+To aid with the management of the GeoCode project the following tools were used:

-* <a href="https://github.com/COS301-SE-2021/GeoCode/projects">GitHub project boards:</a> Task allocations and progresstracking
+* <a href="https://github.com/COS301-SE-2021/GeoCode/projects">GitHub project boards:</a> Task allocations and progress tracking
-* <a href="">Google Meets:</a> Formal team meetings and communication between stakeholders.
+* <a href="https://meet.google.com/">Google Meets:</a> Formal team meetings and communication between stakeholders.
-* <a href="">Discord:</a> Informal team meetings for quick debriefs, communication
+* <a href="https://discord.com/brand-newover">Discord:</a> Informal team meetings for quick debriefs, communication
-* <a href="">Github and Discord Webhooks:</a> used for notifications when a commit is made to the GitHub repository.
+* <a href="https://discord.com/developers/docs/resources/webhooks">Github and Discord Webhooks:</a> Notifications sent to the team's discord server when a commit is made to the GitHub repository.
-* <a href="">Overleaf:</a> LaTeX editor that allows collaboration on creating documentation.
+* <a href="https://www.overleaf.com">Overleaf:</a> LaTeX editor that allows collaboration on creating documentation.

 </div>